 Architecture and fashion – specifically, the fashion of how people are clad – have a long and complex relationship.
 Each has influenced the other in a variety of manners ranging from the way in which a space serves as a stage on which new fashions can appear to how fashion is influenced by a design philosophy embodied in an architectural style.
 The colors, patterns, forms, degrees of elaboration of clothing have influenced wall covering, drapery, and the overall style of rooms.
 The habit of hosting large dinners and balls, parties and salons, has shaped the form that historic domiciles have taken.
 The broader lifestyle of bedrooms, dressing rooms, morning rooms, game rooms, drawing rooms, receiving halls, kitchens, and servants’ rooms could all said to be closely linked to what is considered fashionable and the broader habits of a given society.

 The relationship between architecture and fashion, however, does not become explicit until the 19th Century when the first structures built specifically for selling clothing come into existence – promoting what is fashionable as a sales tool in the process.
 Prior to these structures, places for making and buying clothing were largely done within the typology of the workshop or home.
 Clothing would often be sewn in these shops and then brought to the homes of the wealthy to try on.
 The typologies of the factories that produced the fabric for the clothing were hardly distinct from many other factories producing other types of goods.
 The same could be said for the farms from which the cotton was harvested or the pastures where sheep roamed.
 In this sense, a typology directly associated with fashion did not yet exist.
 Even when clothing was sold via a storefront – often below the tailor’s home – there was little difference between stores selling other goods elsewhere on the street.
-When the more prominent designers began occupying more elaborate homes with space for expansive salons that there aristocratic clients could visit to try on their new gowns, the typology still remained fundamentally that of the house.
+When the more prominent designers began occupying more elaborate homes with space for expansive salons that their aristocratic clients could visit to try on their new gowns, the typology still remained fundamentally that of the house.
 The interior, however, began to reflect their specific brand and open the possibility of a much more elaborate reflection of their identity via architecture.

 Before this elaborate connection between identity, brand, and architecture was fully developed, a series of new built structures came into existence that were designed specifically for retail.
 We have explored this evolution in a recent essay on the future of retail.
 In this essay, we will be more concerned with what has come to be known as high fashion or haute couture.
 In this sense, we will not look at the mainstream trends in the evolution of retail architecture ranging from the introduction of the expansive plate glass windows of the Chicago School department store to the new typology of the suburban shopping mall.
 Instead, we will look at the exceptions to these typologies in the form of unique or even idiosyncratic spaces that come to define the allure of a particular designer and their brand.
 We will look at both permanent structures as well as more ephemeral temporary structures.
 In doing so, we will ultimately ask where this typology might be headed in the years to come and how we might contribute to this evolution.

 The foundation of an explicit relationship between architecture and fashion lies in the desire to create a space specifically designed for display.
 In this sense, the relationship between architecture and fashion is connected to the broader history the gallery and the museum as well as the theater.
 In the case of fashion, there is a great concern with creating an ongoing atmosphere rather than a more neutral platform on which rotating exhibitions can be staged.
 The space of fashion should convey the brand and give the guest a sense of what that brand means, what it stands for, why it is of value, and the type of person the person who wares the items could become.
 If we think about Chanel’s iconic first store at 31 Rue Cambon – as well as her own apartment above the store – the space exuded the luxurious world in which her clientele lived.
-The same could perhaps be said of the stores of other early 20th century designers.
+The same could perhaps be said of the stores of other early 20th century designers (figs. 1 and 2).
 The stores, however, were more driven by decoration than a genuine collaboration with an architect to achieve something novel.

 There are not many pre-World War II examples of explicit collaborations between fashion houses and architects.
 This is, in part, a result of the relatively nascent state of both global fashion and architecture.
 Of course, both have always existed, but have done so at a mostly local level and before the framework of global consumerism and late capitalism that has driven an explosion of global luxury as well as propelled the careers of a range of star architects.
 Some of the examples that do exist prior to World War II are not yet explicit collaborations with fashion houses, but with a broader brand on a pavilion to promote that brand or showcase its products.
 These include the world’s fairs that began in the 19th century as tools to showcase industrial, commercial, and consumer goods.
-They can also be seen in the collaboration between Le Corbusier and Philips on the Philips Pavilion.
+They can also be seen in the collaboration between Le Corbusier and Philips on the Philips Pavilion (fig. 3).

 At the same time, more experimental architects were considering how space, form, color, atmosphere, and objects more broadly were related to the underlying drives that fuel our desire to wear something, be somewhere, or participate as part of a community.
-Architects such as Diller and Scofidio – inspired perhaps, in part, by post-structuralist critical theory as well as a resurgent interest in surrealism and dada and its implications for how we relate to and produce space and architecture – began to make constructs, installations, exhibition designs, and theatrical sets that interrogated our relationship to brand, identity, and fashion.
+Architects such as Diller and Scofidio – inspired perhaps, in part, by post-structuralist critical theory as well as a resurgent interest in surrealism and dada and its implications for how we relate to and produce space and architecture – began to make constructs, installations, exhibition designs, and theatrical sets that interrogated our relationship to brand, identity, and fashion (figs. 10-12).
 While not yet at the scale of a building, these experiments began to test the limits of what a building could be, the form that it could take, and the way that the inhabitant might relate to its architecture.
 The work was accompanied by more theoretical work of architects such as Robert Venturi and Denise Scott Brown who further analyzed how form and architecture in general relate to desire, meaning, and perhaps ultimately consumer habits.

 During the 1990s, a tremendous amount of wealth was accumulated by a number of fashion houses.
 These historic luxury goods purveyors saw their fortunes expand at an exponential rate due in no small part to a period of rapid globalization following the fall of the Berlin Wall.
 This process was also accompanied by a period of global deregulation and denationalization of industries in Russia, Central and South America, and Asia.
 This process created immense wealth and an entire new class of individuals who were eager to consume luxury goods in order to showcase their new status.
 As this occurred, there was a greater need to distinguish one’s brand from others.
 Moreover, there was a desire to create a global brand that could be recognized through consistent stores encountered in markets all around the world.